-Problem: If an appeal is taken from a final judgment in an action where a Notice of Lis Pendens (Notice of timely filed on or after July 1, 1981 [the effective date of an amendment to Rule 105(f) of C.R.C.P. which has since been superseded by the amendment of Section 38-35-110(2)(c), C.R.S. effective
+- Problem: If an appeal is taken from a final judgment in an action where a Notice of Lis Pendens (Notice of Pendency of an Action) had been recorded with respect to the action, is it necessary to record a new Notice of Lis Pendens to extend the effect of the originally-recorded Notice of Lis Pendens? - Answer: No, if the final judgment was entered on or after June 1, 1981, and the Notice of Appeal was timely filed on or after July 1, 1981 [the effective date of an amendment to Rule 105(f) of C.R.C.P. which has since been superseded by the amendment of Section 38-35110(2)(c), C.R.S. effective March 20, 1992.]